hjoliver/dr-failover-cylc-8/README.md

 To avoid endless accumulation of sync point data, we could automatically delete old sync point data after each new transfer completes.

-(Note the housekeeping tasks within each workflow might take care of old data too, but not until the system has been brought up).
+(Housekeeping tasks within each workflow might take care of old data too, but obviously not until the workflows have been brought up).

 ## An example